vedatechnologiesinc/vix/README.md

 ## Examples

-Upgrade Nix to the stable version declared in Nixpkgs:
+Upgrade Nix to the stable version declared in `nixpkgs' flake:

 ``` shell
 vix upgrade